How to customize a 30-day Chinese learning plan for beginners

 Customizing a 30-Day Chinese Learning Plan for Beginners

 Creating a tailored 30-day Chinese learning plan for beginners involves a balanced mix of vocabulary, pronunciation, grammar, and cultural exposure.
+The key is to focus on practical speaking skills and real-world usage rather than abstract memorization.
 Here’s a simple structure to customize:

 Week 1: Foundations